23-MDDN342/project-2-randomised-collections-Finn-Zba/README.md

 26/04/23 pt1
 Holy fuck this became a mess.
 Howver despite a messy code breaking cluster fuck of a past 7 days (breaking a code/erasing it), we have a slight bit of content. here the arrangment (council of masks) has been made as well as a better representation  putting the ui on what i want to add to my masks.

+26/04/23 pt2
+Finnaly on track with a proper plan, added more details with the slider (simple additions to be fleshed out, but so far theres a functional formula).